Live Earth concert, New Jersey: John Mayer iTunes EP

-On June 8, 2007, an EP containing the audio tracks of John Mayer's performances at the Giants Stadium was released exclusively on iTunes.
+On June 8, 2007, an EP containing the audio tracks of John Mayer's performances at Giants Stadium was released exclusively on iTunes.

 Coverage

 Television

 In the U.S., NBC Universal's networks had exclusive television rights.
 The Giants Stadium show had a primetime slot on NBC.

 In Canada, CTVglobemedia also had exclusive television rights to this event.
 The New Jersey concert aired live and uninterrupted on Much Music and highlights appeared on CTV throughout the day.

 Satellite Radio

 Live Earth was carried on all major satellite radio carriers in the US such as XM Satellite Radio and Sirius Satellite Radio.

 Internet

 Live Earth was broadcast live on liveearth.msn.com, where the entire concert could be seen on-demand until several months after the concerts.